15th Annual Dewain Barber National Tournament of Middle School State Champions

 RULES

-The invitationals are prestigious national events in which the player represents their state.
-Significant prizes are at stake.
-As such, players are required to play all 6 rounds of this Swiss tournament.
-Any player unable to play in a round or in the remainder of the tournament must notify the CTDI as soon as possible.
+Insofar as the Invitationals are prestigious national events in which the player represents the player’s state significant scholarships and prizes are at stake, players are required to play all 6 rounds of this Swiss tournament.
+Any player unable to play in one or more rounds must notify the CTDI as soon as possible.
 This allows time for the CTDI to substitute or remove the host state’s alternate player, if needed.

 A player:

-• Whose absence for any round is excused by the CTDI shall receive a half point bye for that/those round(s).
+- Whose absence from any round is excused by the CTDI shall receive a half-point bye for that/those round(s).
 The CTDI may grant up to two such byes.

-• Whom the CTDI expels for violations of fair play shall have his/her case forwarded by the CTDI to the US Chess Ethics Committee for review.
-If the Ethics Committee finds that the player violated fair play, the player is subject to the full range of sanctions available to the Ethics Committee, including loss or suspension of US Chess membership and/or loss of the right to attend future national invitationals for state champions as deemed appropriate by the Ethics Committee.
+- Whom the CTDI expels for violations of fair play shall have the player’s case forwarded by the CTDI to the US Chess Ethics Committee for review.
+If the Ethics Committee finds that the player violated fair play, the player is subject to the full range of sanctions available to the Ethics Committee, including loss or suspension of US Chess membership and/or loss of the right to attend future national invitationals for state champions, as deemed appropriate by the Ethics Committee.
 The player has the right to appeal a sanction imposed in accordance with the timeline and procedures given to the player upon notification of the sanction.

-The default time is specified as 60 minutes from the start of the round.
+The default time is 60 minutes from the start of the round.
 Any player arriving 60 minutes or more after the start of the round will lose the game by forfeit.
-If two players paired against each other are late for their game, upon the arrival of at least one player, the arbiter will adjust the clock so that both players will lose half the elapsed time from the start of the round to the player's arrival.
+If both players in a pairing are not present when the round begins the tournament staff will start White’s clock, which shall run until White either arrives and moves or fails to arrive by the 60-minute default time.

 PRIZES